Commission Updates: Immanuel Wilkins

 Immanuel's piece is based on the "High Five"mural by Mural Arts artist Stephen Powers, near 60th and Market Streets in West Philadelphia.
 Immanuel will curate open rehearsals and pop-up concerts with his piece and other music.

 Location: 6045 Market Street, Philadelphia 19139

-Free performances will take place at the "High Five" mural location in West Philadelphia, at Cherry Street Pier, and other locations.
+Free performances will take place in West Philadelphia, at Cherry Street Pier, and other locations.
 Concert details will be announced soon!